chazzox/asm/README.md

 ```

 ## other
-probably gonna write a vscode running thingy for this so you might not have to copy paste the thingy in to the thingy for much longer lmao :pog_champ: amiright
+- probably gonna write a vscode running thingy for this so you might not have to copy paste the thingy in to the thingy for much longer lmao :pog_champ: amiright
+- i have done, you may download the repo, open the extracted folder in vs code and press ctrl+shift+b to test compile

 ## acknowledgments